Zero rest-mass fields and the Newman-Penrose constants on flat space: The massless spin-2 field equations in the F-gauge

 \subsection{The transport equations for the massless spin-2 field on the cylinder at spatial infinity}

 One proceeds in analogous way as in the electromagnetic case and assumes that the fields $\phi_{n}$ with $n = 0,1,2,3,4,$ are smooth functions of $\tau$ and $\rho$.
-Taking into account equation \eqref{GeneralExpansionSphericalHarmonics} of Appendix \ref{AppendixEth}, we assume one can express the components the of the linearised gravitational field in a Taylor-like expansion around $\rho=0$.
-More precisely, we make the Ansatz:
+Taking into account equation \eqref{GeneralExpansionSphericalHarmonics} of Appendix \ref{AppendixEth}, it is assumed that one can express the components the of the linearised gravitational field in a Taylor-like expansion around $\rho=0$.
+More precisely, the following Ansatz is made: